slackorama/tidybz2/README.markdown

 First, you'll need to install [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/748 ).

-Then, you'll need to download the tidybz2.user.js script for it to install.
+Then, after restarting your browser, you'll need to download the [tidybz2.user.js](http://github.com/slackorama/tidybz2/raw/master/tidybz2.user.js) script for it to install.

 It probably goes without saying but this script won't run on anything but Firefox (and maybe Chrome).